Harry Worrall, Private 290849, 1/7th Battalion, Cheshire Regiment

 The battalion progressed to the Ypres Salient and in October 1918 were involved in action with the 4th Battalion Cheshire Regiment who on the 24th October were in attack in the area south of Courtrai, just east of the Courtrai-Bossuyt Canal.
 The 4th Battalion cleared the whole front of the Canal from Knocke southwards and gained the final objectives on the Sheldt by dusk the same evening.
 During the night previous to this attack, the 7th Battalion cleared the park of Bossuyt Chateau, and made two very gallant but unsuccessful attempts to cross the Canal at locks 3 and 4.
 They eventually succeeded in doing so in the afternoon of the 25th October, joining hands with the companies of the 4th battalion which had moved to the S.E. face of Moen village.

 Private Harry Worrall is buried at grave ref.
 VD7 in Tournai Communal Cemetery Allied Extension, Hainaut, Belgium.
-Harry’s parents asked for the inscription “TOO GOOD IN LIFE TO BE FORGOTTEN IN DEATH R.I.P.” to be added to his headstone:
+Harry’s parents asked for the inscription “TOO GOOD IN LIFE TO BE FORGOTTEN IN DEATH R.I.P.” to be added to his headstone.
 The Commonwealth War Graves Commission holds casualty details for Harry Worrall, and he is listed on the Imperial War Museum’s Lives of the First World War website.